 With a New Year upon us and resolutions being made, it’s the time of year when we reflect back on what needs improving in our lives or cutting back on!
-According to a recent poll here are 2017’s top five New Year’s resolutions:-
+According to a recent poll, here are 2018’s top five New Year’s resolutions:-

-This list probably hasn’t changed very much in the last decade with the usual quitting or reducing your drinking, smoking and eating badly being in the top five.
-With many of the famous leaving us this year, it makes you realise that life is short and we should live life to the full, especially doing the things we enjoy!
+This list has changed slightly in the last decade which usually has the quitting or reducing your drinking, smoking and eating badly.
+This years list is more about enjoying life and learning new skills which is something we should all embrace.
+With many of the famous leaving us again this year, it makes you realise that life is short and we should live life to the full, especially doing the things we enjoy!
 So why not concentrate on spending time with your horse this year and set yourself some goals that you want to achieve with your horse riding?

 1 Write A List Of Your Equestrian Goals